chrishanyu/clip-forge/memory-bank/activeContext.md

 - ✅ No store dependencies (access via hooks)

 ## Current Blockers
-**None** - Backend complete, ready for UI implementation
+**None** - MVP complete, ready for advanced features

 ## Definition of "Done" for Current Phase
-Video import system phase is complete:
+MVP implementation is complete:
 - ✅ All dependencies installed and verified
 - ✅ FFmpeg binaries configured and tested
 - ✅ TypeScript types defined